Single click on photos to enlarge

 22/03/2013 – Liz (nee Gray) suggests it looks similar to the caps worn by Miss Darroch and Miss Poueits as staff nurses (as shown in the 2009 journal page 46).
 Miss Darroch commenced training in 1914 so would have been a staff nurse around 1918.

-The LRI Executive Committee have published a booklet to commemorate 150 years of Nurse Training in Liverpool.
+The LRI Executive Committee published a booklet to commemorate 150 years of Nurse Training in Liverpool.
 The booklet covers the years 1962 – 2012 and follows on from the booklet written in 1962 by Betty Eaglesfield and B.M.
 Phillips entitled “Liverpool Royal Infirmary Nurses Training School 1862 – 1962.”

 This new booklet has been edited by Carolyn Rankine and Mary Newton and is divided into three parts